devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 #### Approved license vs. law strength

 The first plot show the relationship between the percentage of people get approved for gun licenses, mortality rate and the law strength in each state.

+An interactive plot (available online) was constructed to visualize all gun violence incidents.
+The source code for this map is below:

 ``` r
 gun_control %>%